Pennyroyal Charity Horse Show to benefit Pennyroyal Hospice Saturday - NewsBreak

 (85, of Christian County) Funeral services will be Sunday at 2 p.m. at Hughart, Beard and Giles Funeral Home with burial to follow in Green Hill Memorial Gardens.
 Visitation will be Sunday from 12 p.m. until the funeral hour.
 Hughart, Beard and Giles Funeral Home is in charge of arrangements.

-(76, of Hopkinsville) Funeral services will be 10 a.m.
-Monday at Maddux-Fuqua-Hinton Funeral Home with burial to follow at Bainbridge Cemetery.
-Visitation will be at the funeral home from 9 a.m. until 10 a.m.
-Monday.
-Maddux-Fuqua-Hinton Funeral Home is in charge of arrangements.
+(Age 60, of Hopkinsville) No services will be held.
+Goodwin Funeral Home is in charge of arrangements.

 Jimmie D. Smith